-Around 20% of adult dogs and 80% of older dogs (aged 8 years or above) suffer from canine arthritis.
-As dog owners, we all want to know how to help a dog with arthritis to live a high quality, pain-free lifestyle.
-To do this, it’s important to understand what canine arthritis is, why it happens, how it affects dogs, and what treatments are available.
+Around 80% of older dogs suffer from canine arthritis, (aged 8 years or above), and approximately 20% of adult dogs*.
+As dog owners we all want to know how to help our dog with joint pain live a high quality, pain-free lifestyle.

-- one of the most common causes is simply aging.
+- one of the most common causes, sadly, is simply aging.

 Research shows that heat tends to encourage the breakdown of cartilage*, so it’s widely believed that cold temperatures could have the opposite effect.

 If you’re wondering how to manage dog pain with localised cooling, it’s all about reducing the intra-articular temperature to minimise cartilage breakdown and ultimately limit the level of inflammation present in the joints.
 The temperature can be reduced in 2 ways:

 - using localised, topical application of ice packs, or

 - by running an ice bath for the dog.

 You can use ice packs in the same way that you’d use a bag of frozen peas for a bumped head.
 That is by firmly placing the pack on to the affected area and securely holding it in place.

 The coldness of the ice pack works to reduce the intra-articular temperature, showing average drops of 2.2 degrees celsius at 5 minutes*, 4.1 degrees at 15 minutes, and 6.5 degrees at 30 minutes.
 In studies, the effects of the temperature drop have been notable.